Vasud-ha/Intel-oneAPI-CodeMaven/README.md

 Step 5: Run through each cell and while running cell for  writing for build file remove the cmake parameters.<br />
 Step 6: Output showing "example passed on CPU" will appear if the oneDNN sample has been successfully compiled.<br />

-### Exercise 2: Intel® Tensorflow and Stock Tensorflow Performance Comparison
+### Exercise 2: Performance benifits with oneDNN optimization for Stock Tensorflow.

 Step 1: Open terminal, and clone oneAPI samples<br />
 git clone https://github.com/oneapi-src/oneAPI-samples.git<br />